 Viewing teammates

-Assigned role (Owner, Admin, Member)
+Check assigned roles (Owner, Admin, or Member)

-Two-Factor Authentication (2FA) status (Active or Inactive)
+View two-factor authentication (2FA) status (Active or Inactive)

 Inviting a new teammate

-To invite someone to your organization:
+To invite someone by email:

-Send the invitation.
+Click Send invitation.

 Managing roles

-Admin - has full access to all features and settings, including billing and subscriptions.
+Admin — Has full access to all features and settings, including billing and subscriptions.

-Member - Uses core features to support customers, but doesn’t have access to billing or subscriptions.
+Member — Uses core features to support customers but doesn't have access to billing or subscriptions.

-Click their profile from the Teammates list.
+Open the Teammates list.

 Click Save changes.